hectort88/hectort88.github.io/sharedlib.md

 *   `-l<library_name>`: Links against a library named `lib<library_name>.so`.
 *   `LD_LIBRARY_PATH`: Environment variable used by the dynamic linker at runtime.
 Use with caution, especially in production environments.
 *   `/etc/ld.so.conf` and `sudo ldconfig`: For permanent system-wide changes to library paths.

-By following these steps, you can successfully create and use shared libraries with GCC in your C projects.
-Remember to handle potential errors (e.g., missing libraries) gracefully.